 Practice Jargon

-Crazy 8 – Do 8 very fast freestyle strokes, then the rest of the distance regular freestyle.
+Crazy 8 – Do 8 very fast freestyle strokes, then easy the rest of the distance regular freestyle.

 AFAP – as fast as possible